1987 NBA Finals: Game 4

 After their Game 3 win, Larry Bird said, "This (Game 3) was the most important game of the series for us.
 If we lost, it might've been tough to get up for Game 4.
 Now it's going to be easy."

-The Celtics took it right to the Lakers, controlling the boards and taking a 55–47 lead into halftime.
+In what would be one of, if not the greatest Finals game of all time The Celtics took it right to the Lakers, controlling the boards and taking a 55–47 lead into halftime.
 The Celtics had a balanced scoring attack with Kevin McHale, Robert Parish, Danny Ainge, and Dennis Johnson all scoring in double figures.
 In the 3rd quarter, Bird finally got hot by scoring 12 in the quarter and helping the Celtics lead by as many as 16 points.
-But Los Angeles fought back to cut the Celtics lead to 85-78 going into the 4th.
+But Los Angeles fought back to cut the Celtics lead to 85–78 going into the 4th.

 In the 4th quarter the Lakers continued fighting back until they managed to tie the game at 95–95 on a Kareem Abdul-Jabbar skyhook with 5:30 remaining.
 The Celtics responded on both ends of the court by going on an 8–0 run, helped by good defense which led to 2 fast-break lay-ups to take a 103–96 lead with 2 minutes left.
 Then the Lakers called time out.
 On the Celtics' next possession, Robert Parish lost the ball to Michael Cooper.
 Cooper passed the ball ahead to Magic Johnson, who started a break.
 Cooper spotted up in 3-point territory, while Magic drove, forcing Cooper's defender to help out.
 Magic then kicked the ball out to a now wide open Cooper who drilled the three to cut the lead to 103–100.

 On the Celtics next possession, Larry Bird forced a pass to Kevin McHale in the post, which instead sailed out of bounds, giving possession right back to the Lakers.
 James Worthy then hit a tough fade-away over Kevin McHale and Robert Parish in the lane to cut the deficit to one.
 On the very next possession, Bird missed a step-back jumper over the outstretched frame of Kareem Abdul-Jabbar, and the Lakers got the ball back with just under 45 seconds remaining.
 The Lakers called a timeout to set up a pick for Kareem Abdul-Jabbar.
 The pass was there for an alley-oop dunk, and the Lakers took a 104–103 lead, their first lead since early in the 1st quarter.
 The Celtics called timeout with 29 seconds left in the game.